 It is so easy to demonstrate results with content marketing.
 This is what attracts senior stakeholders to it in the first place.
 It is cumulative, you’re investing in your own assets instead of ad spend that has a momentary shelf-life.
 Plus, high-quality content enables you to showcase the true thought leadership of your organisation.

-Yet, when budgets are tight, bulk blogging deals seem like a reasonable option.
+Yet, when budgets are tight, bulk blogging deals seem reasonable.
 Don’t be fooled.
 Inexperienced writers will instinctively go for topics that have already been done, and done, and done some more, because there is no thinking or deep market understanding required to regurgitate.
 Plenty of material to be paraphrased on the web.
 Winner, winner, chicken dinner.

 They will, additionally, have little if any understanding of your business context or the technical details your audience eats for breakfast.
 If you’re really lucky, they will whitewash dishwater dullness all over your pieces until you’ve become a member of the absolutely worthless content club.
 Your stakeholders are going to love it.

 If you want to kill stakeholder support in one fell swoop, hire a cheap content writer.